epquito/Movie-app-deployment/README.md

 # Docker deployment of Node.js 3 Tier website
-## final product on how direcory tree should look
+## Final product on how direcory tree should look
 ```bash
 .
 ├── README.md